tdj28/blog/content/en/blog/post/math_science/datasci/vector-search-math/index.md

 **HNSW (Hierarchical Navigable Small World) <a id="cite-1"></a>[[1]](#ref-1)** is currently the industry standard for in-memory vector search.
 It works by constructing a **multi-layered proximity graph**.

 ### The Small World Phenomenon
-A **navigable small world** graph has a special property: even though each node connects to only a few neighbors (low degree), the graph is structured so that you can hop between any two nodes in very few steps ($O(\log N)$).
+A **navigable small world** graph has a special property: even though each node connects to only a few neighbors (low degree), the graph is structured so that you can hop between any two nodes in very few steps (empirically near $O(\log N)$ for typical data distributions).
 *   **Intuition**: Think of the "Six Degrees of Kevin Bacon."
 You can connect any actor to Kevin Bacon in less than 6 steps knowing only who worked with whom.

 ### Multi-Layered Architecture